|

 idea of putting government in

-charge of something to 'save money'
+charge of something to 'save money' is

-is INSANE." -- Ben Stein
+INSANE." -- Ben Stein

 "Every

-time government attempts
+time government attempts to handle our

-we had handled them ourselves." --
+worse than if we had handled them

-Benjamin Constant
+ourselves." -- Benjamin Constant

 "Government does not do ANYthing

-as the private sector does, and that
+as well as the private sector does, and

-includes educating your
+that includes educating

-children." -- Neal Boortz
+your children." -- Neal Boortz

 "Whenever the government